d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ### Displaying two categorical variables

-To see the differences in proportion of each sector between males and females we would create a segmented bar plot of sector segmented by sex.
+To examine the differences proportion of males and females across sectors, we would create a segmented bar plot of `sector` segmented by `sex`.

 ```r